renatowesenauer/vanhackathon_axiom-zen_mastermind_API/README.md

 # Install
 1) The aplication was developed in PHP

-2) Before running, create a MySQL database and change the config.php file.
+2) Before running, create a MySQL database using "database.sql" file and change variables "connection_db" in the "config.php" file.